 USB and device history from Amcache: InventoryDeviceContainer and InventoryDevicePnp

-Beyond PE binaries, Amcache's modern schema records every device Windows has enumerated on the host.
-The two sub-keys that matter for this — Root\InventoryDeviceContainer and Root\InventoryDevicePnp — together give analysts one of the cleanest answers to "what hardware has ever touched this machine?" that Windows offers.
+Beyond PE binaries, Amcache's modern schema records every device Windows enumerated.
+Two sub-keys matter for this: Root\InventoryDeviceContainer and Root\InventoryDevicePnp.
+Together they give analysts one of the cleanest answers to "what hardware has ever touched this machine?" that Windows offers.

-This page is the practical guide to USB and peripheral investigations using Amcache: what each key records, how to read the two together, and the limits you need to know about.
+This page is the practical guide to USB and peripheral investigations using Amcache.
+What each key records, how to read them together, and the limits.

 • Per-user NTUSER.DAT for mount-point history.

-Those sources remain the most authoritative for USB mass storage in particular.
+Those remain authoritative for USB mass storage in particular.
 Amcache adds a parallel view that is often faster to parse and richer in friendly names:

 Source Best for

-Enum\USB / USBSTOR (registry) Authoritative device history, especially mass storage.
+Enum\USB / USBSTOR (registry hives) Authoritative device history, especially mass storage.

 setupapi.dev.log Driver-install timestamps for first connect.